Where do I find the best tuition or the best tutor in Singapore?

 Assessment book publishers churn out tons of assessment books every year flooding the bookshops which makes it convenient for the tuition Teachers to use without having the need to prepare any resources.

-There are also tuition agencies which can match students with the tutors for a commission.
+There are also tuition agencies and tutoring centers which can match students with the tutors for a commission.
 Some of these agencies have not even verified the tutors academic qualifications nor have met or interviewed the tutors directly.
+If you have questions about tuition or doubts, you should talk to the operators to gather as much information as necessary before enrolling your child.

 In addition, government organisations such CDAC, Sinda and Mendaki also conduct tuition classes.
 Some religious groups, Community Centres and Residence Committees also conduct tuition classes.